binhex/documentation/docker/faq/minecraftbedrockserver.md

 docker exec -u nobody -i <name of container> screen -S minecraft -p 0 -X stuff "<command to execute>^M"
 ```

 To verify this worked simply re-attach to the session (as documented above in Q1) and you should see the command has been executed.

-**Notes**
+**Notes**<br/>
 If you do re-attach to verify the command executed and then try to run another arbitrary command from another exec'd session then you will see a 'permission denied' message and the command will NOT execute, you need to detach from the running session for the command to execute correctly.

 If you want to run this on a scheduled basis either from a bash script or via cron job then you will need to ensure you do not specify the '-t' flag for the command, otherwise it will attempt to create a terminal which will not be available when run via cron/bash (non interactive).